By Don Koenig

 Those in the Calvinist camp would say he got the Spirit first and he cannot deny the Spirit within him so his belief will be a deep heartfelt belief from the Spirit of God.
 Thus, even a person's salvation is not of man's own choice but is God's choice and those elected have no choice and will be saved.
 So in final analysis, in this theology, the deep heartfelt belief comes from the Spirit so why do some Calvinist's preachers teach that confessing believers need to conjure up more heartfelt belief before they can be assured that they are true Christians?
 It is not logical.

 On the other hand, some in the Armenian camp may also say that belief must be a deep heartfelt belief but they would say that man by free will had to choose to have this deep heartfelt belief.
 So in the final analysis, they are saying man is saved by his own self-determination and thus salvation come from man's own will.
 This also is not logical.

 I wonder how anyone quantifies how deep a belief has to be to be truly heartfelt anyway?
 The scripture clearly says no one can come to God unless the Spirit draws him, so it is all of God's doing.
 The only question becomes, does man have any part in the acceptance of this free gift or does that even come from God's Spirit?
 We can debate these two theologies until the cows come home but the plain truth is man is still saved by belief and belief by any definition is just believing.

 As I implied previously, belief is nothing more than believing in Gods righteousness.
-It is trusting that because of God's righteous merciful loving nature He sent a Savior for salvation of men's souls that believe that God will keep His promises to save those that trust in Him.
+It is trusting that because of God's righteous merciful loving nature He sent a Savior for salvation of men's souls that believe that their Creator will keep His promises to save those that trust in Him.